gleeblezoid/gleeblezoid/L&D Stuff/coursera-SRE_week3-notes.md

 Any parts of the journey you have chosen to leave uncovered.

 > Proportion of valid requests served successfully
-> e.g The proportion of billing responses that have a good response code measureed at our server
+> e.g The proportion of billing responses that have a good response code measured at our server
 > e.g The proportion of purchases that occur within x amount of time measured on our server

 # SLI Specifications